hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 Here is also an [article](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) about our packrafting trip in the Swedish mountains where we were camping in our MSR Hubba Hubba NX.

-After one year of usage we have a slight hole on the floor but otherwise we have no complaints about it as a 3-season tent.
+After one year we have got a slight hole in the floor but otherwise we were quite happy with the tent as a 3-season tent.